Skip to Content

 Sidewalk chalk can be considered partially biodegradable and partially not.
 It depends on what ingredients were used to make it and how careful people are about disposing of their art.

-Some products may include other ingredients such as vegetable oil or animal fat.
+Some products may include other ingredients, such as vegetable oil or animal fat.
 These ingredients are not biodegradable and will sit in landfills or rivers forever.
-However, some products that are made with vegetable oil may be considered biodegradable because of their plant-based ingredients.
+However, some products made with vegetable oil may be considered biodegradable because of their plant-based ingredients.

 See Related: Best Eco-Friendly Trash Bags